Stepwise functional refoundation of relational concept analysis: Self-supported fixed points in RCA RCA⁰

-In order to define acceptable solutions for RCA we introduce the notion of self-support.
+In order to define acceptable solutions for RCA, we introduce the notion of self-support.
 It specifies that a concept lattice is self-supported if the intents of its concepts only refer to concepts in this lattice.
-We describe a function $Q$ which suppresses non supported attributes and whose closure yields self-supported lattices.
-We then identify the acceptable solutions as self-supported fixed points.
+We describe a function $Q$ which suppresses non-supported attributes and whose closure yields self-supported lattices.
+We then identify the acceptable solutions of RCA$^0$ as self-supported fixed points.